Memory leak

 In computer science, a memory leak is a type of resource leak that occurs when a computer program incorrectly manages memory allocations in a way that memory which is no longer needed is not released.
 A memory leak may also happen when an object is stored in memory but cannot be accessed by the running code (i.e. unreachable memory).
 A memory leak has symptoms similar to a number of other problems and generally can only be diagnosed by a programmer with access to the program's source code.

 A related concept is the "space leak", which is when a program consumes excessive memory but does eventually release it.

 Because they can exhaust available system memory as an application runs, memory leaks are often the cause of or a contributing factor to software aging.

-Consequences

-A memory leak reduces the performance of the computer by reducing the amount of available memory.
-Eventually, in the worst case, too much of the available memory may become allocated and all or part of the system or device stops working correctly, the application fails, or the system slows down vastly due to thrashing.